 Lyn Gerfin, E-RYT 500

-Teaching for over 20 years, Lyn was the first to bring Power Yoga to the area.
+Teaching for almost 30 years, Lyn was the first to bring Power Yoga to the area.
 Including Ridgefield, CT.
 Beginning in Westchester County, her teaching quickly expanded into Putnam and Fairfield Counties.

 Lyn has been teaching in Ridgefield, CT for over 20 years.
 Including corporate and private group classes.
 She is a founder of Buddhi Mat Yoga Studio established in 2009.
 During her tenure as Yoga Director, she was known for her qualified teachers and quality classes.
 As well as her commitment to not falling in line with the newest yoga fitness fad.
 To teach what she believes – that the practice of yoga is not just about the pose.